Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 High school diplomas vs. GEDs: Do employers care?

-Find out what really matters to employers.
+Differences between a high school diploma and GED, find out what really matters to employers.

-How can a GED impact your career
+How a GED can impact your career

 The most important difference here is between having a formal education – high school diploma or GED – and having none.
 Attaining a high school-level education improves your chances of getting hired, and increases your earning potential.